Reflecting on Church #33: A Reminder of What’s Really Important

 I’m also humbled by their joyous attitudes.
 Their pastor’s message of being thankful wasn’t mere words to contemplate but an imperative entreaty to lead a thankful life.

-They have much to teach me, and I have much to learn.
+They have much to teach me about how they depend on one another.
+And I have much to learn.